%2520(1).jpeg)

 1.1.
-Legitimate channels (the most useful)
+Legitimate channels (the most useful ones)

-These are channels that are used to:
+These are channels used for:

 - share the match schedule (calendar, times, competitions),